Wild Alaskan Company

 Ingredients

-• 2 (6-oz) packs of coho salmon
+• 2 (6 oz.) portions sockeye or coho salmon

 • 2 tablespoons white miso paste